mbjurca/RT_GS2/README.md

 ├── id2name.yaml
 ```

+- `root/`: The location of the data root directory.
+Make sure this corresponds with the hard-coded data path in the config files.
 - `images/`: Contains the original sparse images of the scenes.
 - `render/`: Contains the synthesized views of the scene.
 - `semantic/`: Contains the semantic masks for each view.